OSC/ood-documentation/source/how-tos/debug/debug-apache.rst

   # conf.modules.d will vary depending on the platform and version.
   # $APACHE_HOME/conf.modules.d/mpm.conf

   # MPM event is actually important for idle VNC connections alive.
+You may
+  # need delete occurences of mpm_prefork_module if you have that configured.
   LoadModule mpm_event_module modules/mod_mpm_event.so

   <IfModule mpm_event_module>